plantnet/plantnet-datamanager/README.md

 Licenses
 ========

-Plantnet-Datamanager is distributed under the Cecill V2 license (see license.md)
+Pl@ntnet-Datamanager is distributed under the Cecill V2 license (see license.md)

 This software uses the following libraries with the respective licenses